The Kids Aren’t Alright

 There are two things parents commonly tell me.
 The first is that “I love my kids, but if I had the chance to go back, knowing what I know now, I probably wouldn’t have them.”

 Those same people, moments after telling me in a quiet corner that they think they made a mistake, can often be found discussing the joys of parenthood with other parents.
 We live in a culture where it’s socially unacceptable to regret having children.
 Of course, this isn’t a simple matter, few parents would want their children to know they regretted having them.
-Nobody can blame a parent from maintaining the pretence justified by that alone.
+Nobody can blame a parent for maintaining the pretence justified by that alone.

 The other thing parents often tell me, whether they regret having children or not, is that they’re not entirely sure why they chose to have them.
 The most common theme is that “it’s just what you do, isn’t it?”.